1200.00 Grant Closeout

 The PI shall work with OSP to ensure that the award is closed in accordance with Uniform Guidance, Sections 200.16 and Section 200.343.
 This includes completion of project deliverables and submission of any final reporting.
 It is the PI’s responsibility to ensure that the final report and the project deliverables are submitted to the sponsor.

 If permitted by the sponsor, program income may help to defray program costs.
 Uniform Guidance, Section 200.307 details requirements related to the generation of program income, property, deductions, additions, cost sharing, and income after the period of performance.
 Some types of income include fees for services, receipts from the sale, use, or rental of equipment purchased with program funds, and royalties from patents and copyrights.
 Program income incurred after the period of performance may be subject to Federal requirements regarding appropriate use of these funds.
 The PI will be required to report any and all program income to Office of Sponsored Programs so that requirements may be met.

 Except for fixed price contracts, the total expenditures in the index/fund must match total income in the index/fund.
 Any excess funds must be returned to the sponsor and any account deficiencies will not be paid by sponsors; however, fixed-price contracts may be an exception.

 1240.00 Retention of Records

-Most sponsors require awardee agreement to retain financial and research-related records for periods up to five years.
+Most sponsors require awardee agreement to retain financial and research-related records for periods up to ten years.
 Uniform Guidance, Section 200.333, details additional requirements for retention of records.
 OSP shall retain any and all fiscal records for future auditing purposes

 1250.00 One-Year, No-Cost Extension